stepchowfun/typical/README.md

 A `struct`, such as our `SendEmailRequest` type, describes messages containing a fixed set of fields (in this case, `to`, `subject`, and `body`).
 A `choice`, such as our `SendEmailResponse` type, describes messages containing exactly one field from a fixed set of possibilities (in this case, `success` and `error`). `struct`s and `choice`s are called *algebraic data types* due to their correspondence to ideas from category theory called *products* and *sums*, respectively, but you don't need to know anything about that to use Typical.

-Each field in a `struct` or a `choice` has both a name (e.g., `subject`) and an integer index (e.g., `1`).
+Each field in a `struct` or a `choice` has both a name (e.g., `body`) and an integer index (e.g., `2`).
 The name is just for humans, as only the index is used to identify fields in the binary encoding.
 You can freely rename fields without worrying about binary incompatibility.

 Each field also has a type.
 If the type is missing, as it is for the `success` field above, then it defaults to a built-in type called `Unit`.